activescott/web-app-stack/README.md

 **React** needs no introduction.
 This repo basically integrates [Create React App's TypeScript template](https://create-react-app.dev/docs/adding-typescript/) (including [a router](https://create-react-app.dev/docs/adding-a-router)) into Architect's deployments.

+**Bootstrap** for styling - because even though it is old, it's not dated :)

+## Getting Started

+To run the base stack as is, run the following commands:

+    npm run install-all
+    npm start

 ## Roadmap

 - [+] Bootstrap